 The only daughter of The Queen and Prince Philip, Anne Elizabeth Alice Louise was born on 15 August 1950.
-She is twelfth in line to the throne.

 Anne, the second child of The Queen, was given the title of princess and style of Royal Highness.
 Before 1948 these titles would have customarily been conferred on male-line children and grandchildren of the Sovereign.

 Anne, unlike her three brothers, was educated privately at Buckingham Palace until she was 13 years old.
 She then attended Benenden School, graduating five years later with six O-levels and two A-levels.

 A passionate and accomplished horsewoman, Anne won the individual title at the European Eventing Championship on Doublet when she was just 21 and was voted Sports Personality of the Year.
 She became part of the British eventing team, competing in international championships and in 1976 took part in the Montreal Olympics, riding the Queen's horse, Goodwill.

 On 5 February 1987, Anne appeared as a panellist on the 200th edition of the BBC TV panel game 'A Question of Sport', becoming the first British royal to appear as a contestant on a TV quiz show.

 On 14 November 1973, Anne married Mark Philips, a lieutenant in The 1st Queen's Dragoon Guards in Westminster Abbey.
 The ceremony was televised, attracting worldwide audiences of 100 million.

 Although The Queen had, as was customary, offered her new son-in-law the title of Earl, it was turned down.
 Anne's two children, Peter (born 1977) and Zara (born 1981) therefore became the first grandchildren of a Sovereign to bear no title.